scottredd/omamesh.net/docs/getting-started.md

 1. Get a Meshtastic device.
 2. Install the app.
-3. Join the Omaha channel.
-4. Say hello on Discord.
+3. Say hello on Discord.